rangv/MSReady2018/04DAIDP308/README.md

 2. Add the same tag to edge device as in Milestone 3.

 2. Create a new secrets store **my-secrets1** and save the Owner connection string for the new hub in **hub1-cs**.

+    >Enter the below commands in the cloud shell window, **not** in the VM's SSH session.

     ```
     kubectl create secret generic my-secrets1 --from-literal=hub1-cs='replace-with-2nd-hub-owner-connection-string'
     ```